-Issues and Supporting Data Sources: SFOSP Update Impact Conclusion GP EIR Impact Conclusion Does the SFOSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+Issues and Supporting Data Sources: CDSP Update Impact Conclusion GP EIR Impact Conclusion Does the CDSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New or Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification?
-Are Any New Mitigation Measures Required for the SFOSP Update? -- -------------------------------------- ----------------------------- -- -- -- --- contain sensitive natural habitats and all of which are urbanized or suburban in character.
-Yet, because Arroyo Seco, Eaton Canyon Corridor, Hastings Canyon, and the San Rafael Hills all contain sensitive natural habitats, the GP EIR concluded that buildout of the General Plan Update could cause potentially significant impacts to biological resources.
+Are Any New Mitigation Measures Required for the CDSP Update? -- ------------------------------------- ----------------------------- -- -- -- --

+General Plan Update could cause potentially significant impacts to biological resources.
 The GP EIR found that Arroyo Seco, Eaton Canyon, and Hastings Canyon all contain jurisdictional waters, and that the San Rafael Hills contain riparian and/or wetland habitat.
 No land use changes were proposed in these areas, however, the GP EIR states that buildout of the General Plan Update could have potentially significant impacts to sensitive species, sensitive natural communities, and jurisdictional waters and/or wetlands.
 Mitigation Measures 3-1 through 3-6 would ensure that a qualified biologist would be involved in the assessment, mitigation, and monitoring of all projects occurring on land where impacts to biological resources could be potentially significant; impacts would then be reduced to a less than significant level following implementation of the mitigation measures.
 The IS prepared for the GP EIR found that development projects approved under the GP Update, including within the City's eight specific plan areas, would be required to comply with the City's Master Street Tree Plan, Chapter 17.44 (Landscaping) of the City's Zoning Code, and the Migratory Bird Treaty Act (MBTA), as applicable.
 As such, the General Plan Update's impact on overland wildlife movement and migration would be less than significant and the General Plan Update would not conflict with the City's tree protection ordinance.
 Additionally, the IS prepared for the GP EIR indicated that there are no adopted habitat conservation or natural community conservation plans within the City and, as such, concluded that no impacts to such plans would result from the General Plan Update.

-As stated in the GP EIR, all proposed land use changes would be confined to the eight specific plan areas in the City, including the proposed SFOSP area.
-The proposed SFOSP area is designated as urban and suburban developed land containing some developed open space.5 The GP EIR concluded that the specific plan areas, inclusive of the proposed SFOSP area, did not contain any sensitive natural habitats, jurisdictional waters, or wetlands.
-As such, there are no Mitigation Measures applicable to the proposed SFOSP Update.
-Similar to the General Plan Update, development under the SFOSP Update would be required to comply with the City's Master Street Tree Plan, Chapter 17.44 (Landscaping) of the City's Zoning Code, and the MBTA, as applicable.
-Therefore, development under
+As stated in the GP EIR, all proposed land use changes would be confined to the eight specific plan areas in the City, including the proposed CDSP area.
+The proposed CDSP area is designated as urban and suburban developed land containing some developed open space.4 The GP EIR concluded that the specific plan areas, inclusive of the proposed CDSP area, did not contain any sensitive natural habitats, jurisdictional waters, or wetlands.
+As such, there are no Mitigation Measures applicable to the proposed CDSP Update.
+Similar to the General Plan Update, development under the CDSP Update would be required to comply with the City's Master Street Tree Plan, Chapter 17.44 (Landscaping) of the City's Zoning Code, and the MBTA, as applicable.
+Therefore, development under the CDSP Update would not conflict with the City's tree protection ordinance and impacts to wildlife movement and migration would be

-5 City of Pasadena.
+4 City of Pasadena.
 2015 General Plan EIR: Figure 5.3-1, Vegetation Zones.